 I asked myself “Do you really want to do this now?” several times before creating this site.
 (And yes, Def Leppard fans, it is also the opening line from their song “Let’s Go.”
-I’m a big fan of the band – going all the way back to their early days – and I guarantee you’ll see more Def Leppard references in future posts!)
+I’m a big fan of the band – going back to their early days – and I guarantee you’ll see more Def Leppard references in future posts!)
 Hmm, now that I think about it, maybe the “Let’s Go” lyric was ringing in my head while I was pondering the launch of this site.
 But I digress…

 Thinking about the many things this blog could focus on, I ultimately decided on writing about the things I look back on fondly – after all, I must admit I have a nostalgic frame of mind – and go from there.